-Though retired people may have left the workforce, they are hardly unproductive.
-They contribute countless hours to activities like helping with child-rearing and volunteering, which makes an enormous impact on society.
+This is a very famous myth that people who age more than 60 or 70 are not productive.
+Though retired people may have left the workforce, but they are hardly unproductive.
+They contribute countless hours to activities like helping with child-rearing, some household work and volunteering, which makes an enormous impact on society.
 Individuals will age differently and contribute differently.

 Seniors certainly have a higher rate of religious attendance, but this is a generational phenomenon rather than an aging phenomenon.
-If you regularly attended church growing up, you’re likely to continue to do so as you age.
 Today’s seniors haven’t become more religious with time.
 Instead, they grew up in a time when more people went to church, which is why seniors are the most religious age group.